|Survey name||Business demography|

-In addition to the publications mentioned in this section, similar related National Statistics are released by the three devolved administrations for their countries, the Insolvency Service publishes National Statistics for corporate and individual insolvency and Companies House publishes statistics based on activity on their register.
+In addition to these publications, similar related National Statistics are released by the three devolved administrations for their countries, the Insolvency Service publishes National Statistics for corporate and individual insolvency and Companies House publishes statistics based on activity on their register.
 Table 1 describes the important features of the three UK business population publications.

 Table 1: Summary of three UK business population publications

-|BIS Business population estimates||ONS UK business: activity, size and location||ONS Business demography|
+|BEIS Business population estimates||ONS UK business: activity, size and location||ONS Business demography|

-|Measure||Population at start of Calendar year (1 January), together with their associated employment and turnover.||Population at end of financial year (30 March).||Business births, deaths and population “active” at any point within the year.|
+|Measure||Population at start of calendar year (1 January), together with their associated employment and turnover||Population in March of each year||Business births, deaths and population “active” at any point within the year|

-|Coverage||VAT and/or Pay-As-You-Earn registered businesses plus estimate of unregistered population.||VAT and/or Pay-As-You-Earn registered businesses and local units.||VAT and/or Pay-As-You-Earn registered businesses.|
+|Coverage||VAT and/or PAYE- registered businesses plus estimate of unregistered population||VAT and/or PAYE- registered businesses and local units||VAT and/or PAYE-registered businesses|

-|Data source||Inter‐Departmental Business Register, ONS Labour Force Survey and HM Revenue and Customs self‐assessment Tax data.||Inter‐Departmental Business Register.||Inter‐Departmental Business Register.|
+|Data source||Inter‐Departmental Business Register, ONS Labour Force Survey and HM Revenue and Customs self‐assessment tax data||Inter‐Departmental Business Register||Inter‐Departmental Business Register|

-|Timeliness||Released about 10 months after reference point (data for January published in October).||Released about 6 months after reference point (data for March published in September and October).||Released about 11 months after reference period (data for 2013 published in September and November 2014).|
+|Timeliness||Released about 10 months after reference point (data for January published in October)||Released about seven months after reference point (data for March published in October)||Released about 11 months after reference period (for example, data for 2017 published in November 2018)|

-|Geography||Data available at UK level, with country and regional breakdowns.||Data available at UK level, down to local authority district and unitary authority in addition to parliamentary constituency.||Data available at UK level, down to local authority district and unitary authority.|
+|Geography||Data available at UK level, with country and regional breakdowns||Data available at UK level, down to local authority district or unitary authority in addition to Parliamentary constituency||Data available at UK level, down to local authority district or unitary authority|

-|Legal status||With exception of whole economy table, focus is on private sector companies – public corporations, sole proprietorships and partnerships.||Company, public sector, non-profit, partnership and sole proprietors.||Company, public corporations, non-profit, partnership, and sole proprietors.|
+|Legal status||With exception of whole economy table, focus is on private sector companies: public corporations, sole proprietorships and partnerships||Company, public sector, non-profit, partnership and sole proprietors||Company, public corporations, non-profit, partnership, and sole proprietors|

-|Other desegregations||Employee size band.||Age of business, turnover and employment size band.||Age of business, turnover and employment size band.|
+|Other dis- aggregations||Employee size band||Turnover and employment size band||Turnover and employment size band|

-|Exclusions||a) Public administration, private households and extraterritorial businesses||Composite management service companies were excluded between 2004 and 2017||Agriculture and public administration.|
+|Exclusions||Public administration, private households and extraterritorial businesses||Composite management service companies were excluded between 2004 and 2017||Agriculture and public administration|

 |Source: Office for National Statistics|